 Dr. Henry G. Herrod earned his B.A. degree from Princeton University, with a major in history.
 He received his Masters of Science degree and M.D. from the University of Alabama in Birmingham (UAB) School of Medicine, from which he received the Distinguished Alumnus Award in 2000.
 His pediatric training was at the University of Washington, and his allergy/immunology training took place at the Walter and Eliza Hall Institute, Melbourne Australia, the National Institutes of Health in Bethesda, Maryland, and at Duke University.

 Dr. Herrod occupied the Le Bonheur Endowed Chair in Pediatrics, served as Vice Chairman of the Department of Pediatrics at the University of Tennessee, Memphis, and as Senior Vice President for Medical Affairs at Methodist/Le Bonheur until 1998, when he assumed the role of Dean of the College of Medicine at the University of Tennessee Center for the Health Sciences, a position he held until 2005.
 Dr. Herrod has published more than 200 articles, abstracts, and book chapters.
-In 2009, he left the University of Tennessee and is currently a Fellow at The Urban Child Institute in Memphis.
+In 2009, he left the University of Tennessee and is currently the acting President & CEO of The Urban Child Institute.